 With our ability to embed videos for tutorials, as well as for other places in the documentation, we expect that you will enjoy a better user experience.

 But wait ✋, there is more!

 Last April we launched mediaspace.esri.com, a space that opens a new field of possibilities to better organize the videos we are producing.

 As a developer, there are two main sections that you should know about:

 - The Esri Developer Summit video section: Includes 100+ hours of new plenary and technical sessions videos every year.

-- The ArcGIS Developers section: Includes a curated list of channels that groups developer videos for developers by theme.
+- The Developers section: Includes a curated list of channels that groups developer videos for developers by theme.

 Some channels have many videos.
 So, we have created playlists to help you explore the videos by topic.
 But, if you want to disable the playlists, click on “Media”.
 In “Media”, you can also search for video based on title, description, subtitle, video chapters, etc.